 - a.
-Signatures on the in-lieu-of-filing-fee petitions may satisfy this signature requirement if the signers are members of the same political party as the candidate. §8061 - b.
-All signers must be registered voters in California and members of the same political party as the candidate.
+Signatures on the in-lieu-of-filing-fee petitions may satisfy this signature requirement if the signers are members of the same party as the candidate. §8061 - b.
+All signers must be registered voters and members of the same political party as the candidate. \$8068 - c.
+The candidate may appoint persons to circulate the nomination paper.
+Circulators shall be registered California voters. §8066 - d.
+Between February 13 and March 10, 2006, each section of the nomination paper shall be delivered to the county elections official of the county in which the signer resides and is a voter. \$\\$8020 & 8063 - 3.
+If only one person has declared a candidacy for a partisan nomination at the Primary Election, and that candidate dies after March 10 but on or before March 15, 2006, any person qualified under the provisions of Section 8001 may circulate and deliver nomination documents for the partisan nomination for that office to the county elections official by 5 p.m. on March 24, 2006.

-- c.
-If the candidate appoints persons to circulate the nomination paper, such appointment must be in writing.
-The candidate shall file appointment of circulator documents with the county elections official on or before the date the nomination paper is left for filing. §§8042 & 8065 - (1) Circulators shall be registered voters in California. §8066 - (2) Each circulator shall circulate the petition only in the county in which he or she resides. §8065 - Between November 15 and December 10, 1999, each section of the nomination paper shall be delivered to the county elections official of the county in which the signer resides and is a voter. §§8020 & 8063 - 3.
-If only one person has declared a candidacy for a partisan nomination at the Primary Election, and that candidate dies after December 10 but on or before December 15, 1999, any person qualified under the provisions of Section 8001 may circulate and deliver nomination documents for the partisan nomination for that office to the county elections official by 5 p.m. on December 24, 1999. §8025
+III.GENERAL INFORMATION

-III.
-GENERAL INFORMATION
+- A. Each of the forms mentioned above is available free of charge from the county elections official. - B. The term of office for United States Senator is six years, beginning January 3, 2007. - C. Because of the requirements of the Federal Election Campaign Act, As Amended, a U.S. Senate candidate should contact the Federal Election Commission at 999 E Street, N.W.,

-- A. Each of the forms mentioned above is available free of charge from the county elections official. - B. The term of office for United States Senator is six years, beginning January 3, 2001. - C. Because of the requirements of the Federal Election Campaign Act, As Amended, a U.S. Senate candidate should contact the Federal Election Commission at 999 E Street, N.W., Washington, DC 20463 or call toll-free (800) 424-9530 for a copy of the Act, related regulations giving the filing requirements for reporting campaign contributions, and the forms on which to file. - D. This Information Sheet of Qualifications and Requirements is for general information only and does not have the force and effect of law, regulation, or rule.
-In case of conflict, the law, regulation, or rule will apply.
-The candidate should obtain the most up-to-date information available because of possible changes in law or procedure since the publication of this information.
+Washington, DC 20463 or call toll-free (800) 424-9530 for a copy of the Act, related regulations giving the filing requirements for reporting campaign contributions, and the forms on which to file.